Meridian State Park

-Meridian State Park is a state park in Bosque County, Texas, United States.
-The park is 505 acres.
+Meridian State Park is a 505.4 acres state park in Bosque County, Texas, United States.
+The park opened in 1935 and is managed by the Texas Parks and Wildlife Department.
+The park is named for its proximity to the city of Meridian, Texas.

 History

-The park opened in 1935, two years after the state acquired the land from private owners.
-The park's facilities were constructed by the Civilian Conservation Corps.
+The State of Texas acquired the land in 1933 from private owners.
+The park's facilities were constructed by the Civilian Conservation Corps (CCC).
+CCC Company 1827 developed the park using local materials of limestone and timber from National Park Service designs.
+The CCC constructed a rock and earthen dam across Bee Creek that impounds 72-acre Lake Meridian.
+Other infrastructure built at the time included the entrance portal, roads, water crossing, vehicle bridges, and culverts most of which are still in use.

 Recreation

-The park has over 5 miles of hiking trails, as well as opportunities for swimming, fishing, and paddling in Lake Meridian.
-There are various types of campsites, as well as screened shelters and three cabins.
+The park has over 5 miles of hiking trails some with limestone ledges and outcroppings.
+There are opportunities for swimming, fishing, and paddling in Lake Meridian.
+There are various types of sites for camping, as well as screened shelters and three cabins.

 Nature

+The park is located in a transitional zone between Texas Blackland Prairies and Cross Timbers ecoregions.

+Animals

-The park has a wide variety of wildlife.
+The park has a wide variety of wildlife such as white-tailed deer, Mexican long-nosed armadillo, common raccoon and gray fox.
 Among its bird species is the endangered golden-cheeked warbler, which nests in Ashe juniper trees during the summer.
-Fish species in the lake include bream, crappie, catfish, and largemouth bass.
+Fish species in the lake include bluegill, white crappie, channel catfish, and largemouth bass.

+Plants

+The limestone soils of the area support not only Ashe juniper but Buckley's oak, Texas live oak, prickly pear cactus, and pale yucca.
+The predominant grasses are little bluestem, Indian grass, and river oats.